mtumilowicz/angularjs-weather-forecast/README.md

 	* js has no native support for data binding
 	* two-way data binding can lead to significant reduction in code
 ## directives
+* restrict: 'AE' A - attribute, e-element; by default: AE; not supported by default: ex. class, comment
 * directives enhance html with new features
 * dom manipulation
 	* `ng-hide`